German vice chancellor warns China of consequences of Russia stance

 "I don't want to have tariffs because I believe in open markets," he continued.

+He concluded by calling for a solution to the tariff dispute: "For Europe, I can say the doors are open."

-Wang said that China is ready to negotiate with the European Commission, but said that some countries are weaponizing talks over economic and commercial co-operation.
+Wang said that China is ready to negotiate with the European Commission, but said that some countries are weaponizing talks on economic and commercial co-operation.

 Should Europe decide to act unilaterally, China will be ready to take "all necessary measures," Wang added.